tlswg/snip/draft-thomson-tls-snip.md

 any one of these protocols can cause a client to believe that other options do not exist.

-A server deployment that uses AliasForm SVCB records and does not uniformly support a client-preferred protocol is vulnerable to downgrade attacks that steer clients toward instances that lack support for that protocol.
-This attack is ineffective for protocols that are consistently supported by all server instances.

 # IANA Considerations

 TODO: register the extension

-TODO: create a registry of scopes

 --- back